tersesystems/terse-logback/README.md

 ## Project Setup

 The project is configured into several modules.
-The most relevant ones to start with is `structured-config` and `example`.
+The most relevant one to start with is `logback-structured-config` which shows a finished project put together.

-The `structured-config` module contains all the logback code and the appenders, and is intended to be deployed as a small helper library for your other projects, managed through Maven and an artifact manager, or just by packaging the JAR.
+The `logback-structured-config` module contains all the logback code and the appenders, and is intended to be deployed as a small helper library for your other projects, managed through Maven and an artifact manager, or just by packaging the JAR.

-Notably, the `example` project cannot touch the appenders directly, and has no control over the format of the JSON appender -- console and text patterns can be overridden for developer convenience.
-By enforcing a [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) between **logger configuration** and **logging levels**, it is easy and simple to manage appenders in one place, e.g. going from file appenders to TCP appenders, adding filters for sensitive information, or collapsing repeated log information.

-The `guice-example` shows a logback factory that is exposed through a `Provider` in Guice.

 This is not intended to be a drop in replacement or a straight library dependency.
 You will want to modify this to your own tastes.

 ## What is Structured Logging?

-It's logging in JSON.
-Technically, you could be logging in another structure like XML or JSON, but almost everyone uses JSON.
+It's logging data in a structure, so everything has a specific key and a value and can be parsed and processed by tools.
+Technically, you could be logging in another structure like XML or YAML, but almost everyone uses JSON.
 It's been around for [a while](https://www.kartar.net/2015/12/structured-logging/).
 Technically, since there are several JSON objects all in one file / stream, this is called "newline delimited JSON" or [NDJSON](http://ndjson.org/) or [jsonlines](http://jsonlines.org/).
 In this project, both text and JSON formats are rendered independently, but if you only output JSON it's not a huge deal, because you can read JSON logs as text with a special log viewer such as [jl](https://github.com/koenbollen/jl/blob/master/README.md).

 Semantically, a log entry typically has multiple pieces of information associated with it, described as "high cardinality" by observability geeks.
 Structured logging means that the cardinality goes from "closed" -- you can only log things that you have defined fields for -- to "open", where you can add arbitrary fields and objects to your log entry as long as it's JSON.